A Giant Heart in the Meadowlands

 In the summer of 2012, the racetrack got a new owner, Jeff Gural, and Marra wasn’t sure what would happen to the cats.
 But around that time, cans of cat food mysteriously appeared at Marra’s feeding stations, and another employee told him that someone was “snooping” around his cats.
 Marra jumped in his car and drove to the Meadowlands, where he encountered a woman who said she was concerned about the cats.
 “I said, ‘Wait a minute.
 These cats are the fattest cats you’ve ever seen in your life,’ ” Marra says.

-The woman, Monica Thors, was a horse trainer, groom, and equine photographer, and she also runs Monica Thors Animal Rescue and Monica Thors Feline Division.
-She was a lifesaver that summer, presenting a comprehensive plan for the Meadowlands cats to the new owner, who decided they could stay.
+The woman, Monica Thors, turned out to run an animal rescue herself, and she helped Marra by presenting a comprehensive plan for the Meadowlands cats to the new owner, who decided they could stay.
 The racetrack continues to support Marra’s work by allowing the cats to shelter in an unused barn on the backstretch.
 It also contributes money for cat food to Marra’s nonprofit, Kitty Cause, which he formed in 2007 in order to get a tax break and to be eligible to apply for grants.
 Thors’ rescue provides supplies and occasional manpower for the cats’ care.

 Now, every night, Marra feeds more than 50 cans of wet food, kibble, and chicken to about 70 cats in 10 groups.
 “I drove myself actually broke, really, doing it,” Marra says.
 It takes him about three hours to deliver his meals on wheels.
 Although he originally put out food at night because the complex frowned on his activities, he continues his nighttime rounds to avoid the swarm of seagulls who would eat the cat food during the day.